HamzaNakabi/Cloud-Security-Automation-with-AWS-Guardrails-Autoremediation/README.md

 # Cloud Security Automation with AWS – Guardrails & Autoremediation

-This project is a consolidated showcase of my learning journey through the [Securosis Security Lab a Week (S.L.A.W.)](https://slaw.securosis.com/) series.

-Instead of step-by-step instructions, this repository highlights the **objectives, goals, and final outcomes** of building automated cloud security guardrails in AWS.
+This repository highlights the **objectives, goals, and final outcomes** of building automated cloud security guardrails in AWS.

 ---